 Indiana Civil Litigation - In December 2013, the Company entered into a confidential agreement to settle the Indiana Civil Litigation.
-In February 2014, the Company paid \$6.25 million to Plaintiffs to settle the matter without admission of wrongdoing.
+The Company paid \$6.25 million to Plaintiffs to settle the matter without admission of wrongdoing.
+The Company received \$2.3 million and \$0.3 million during the fiscal years ended June 30, 2016 and 2015, respectively, for recovery of litigation settlement costs from insurers.
 The Company continues to believe that it did not cause or contribute to the contamination.
+These amounts are recorded as "litigation settlement reimbursements (costs)" in the consolidated statements of income.

-The Company will continue to pursue the recovery of additional defense and settlement costs from insurance carriers.
+The Company continues to pursue the recovery of defense and settlement costs from insurance carriers.
 Based on policy language and jurisdiction, insurance coverage is in question.
 The Iowa District Court dismissed litigation filed by the Company's insurance carriers in Iowa after the Iowa Court of Appeals found that Indiana law applied to the insurance policies in question and the Iowa Supreme Court denied further review.
-However, that dismissal has been appealed by the insurance carriers to the Iowa Supreme Court.
-Concurrently, coverage litigation is proceeding against the insurance carriers in Indiana.
+The dismissal was then appealed by the insurance carriers to the Iowa Supreme Court, which referred the appeal to the Iowa Court of Appeals.
+On August 17, 2016, the Iowa Court of Appeals affirmed the Iowa District Court dismissal.
+The insurance carriers may appeal to the Iowa Supreme Court.
+Coverage litigation is proceeding against the insurance carriers in Indiana.